-In my region (Netherlands) there are few caves to explore.
-Sometimes you need to find them yourself, or you suspect there's one on your land.
+In my region (Ohio) there are many caves to explore.
+Sometimes you need to find them yourself, or you suspect there’s one on your land.
 But how do you spot caves?
-In this article we'll dive into some tips on discovering potential cave-rich areas, how to do ground research, how to find them, and what to do with them afterwards.
+In this article, we’ll dive into some tips on discovering potential cave-rich areas, how to do ground research, how to find them, and what to do with them afterward.

 So how do you find a cave?
 You should focus on karst rich areas.
 Use maps and satellite images to find them.
 Scout the region: look for cave indicators (disappearing streams, for example).
 Then you should go in and check out the landscape on foot.
 Follow the karst line.
 Also, follow any stream and inspect for sinkholes and points of resurfacing.